juhp/compare-fonts/README.md

 compare-fonts is packaged for Fedora in [copr](https://copr.fedorainfracloud.org/coprs/petersen/compare-fonts/).

+## Building from source

 On Fedora install `ghc-gi-gtk-devel` and then run `cabal install`.

 Can also build with `stack install`.

+## Related projects

+I should mention [fonts-compare](https://github.com/sudipshil9862/fonts-compare) which pre-dates this project.

+My main motivation for starting this project was to try to use a declarative UI over GTK.